jueves, 27 de agosto de 2020

 There is an ancient debate that continues to this day: that of whether mathematics is invented or discovered.
 The arguments are interesting and in the second case, many think that "the universe is made of mathematics", and that we are simply discovering it.
 It is an enticing, beautiful idea, but we are not going to go into it here.
 For our purposes we are going to explain it from the other point of view:

-Mathematics is a language, just like Spanish or French: we can confidently declare something like "I speak Spanish, English and mathematics."
+Mathematics is a language, just like Spanish or French: we can confidently declare something like "I understand Spanish, English and mathematics."

-The difference between math and natural languages is that the former is very strict and precise, and the latter can be vague, with many exceptions to their rules.
-Still, they are basically the same: a way of communicating ideas.
+There are two main differences between math and natural languages: the first is that the former is very strict and precise, and the latter can be vague, with many exceptions to their rules.
+The second is that math is not a language for two-way conversation but for one-way expression, in a way akin to art.
+Still, math and natural languages are both means of communicating ideas.

 Math and grammar